gotsysdba/oci-arch-apex-vanity/FAQS.md

 **A:** There are a few ways:

 _**Quick Note about Security**_ For Production use, consider IP restricting or blocking both the APEX Workspace and SQL Developer Web methods from public access.
-This would be done at the Load Balancer and/or a Web Application Firewall level (beyond the scope of this PoC).
+This would be done at the Load Balancer and/or a Web Application Firewall level.
+To completely block access, review the "Q" below in regards to blocking APEX/ADB Administration Services.

 _<ins>APEX SQL Workshop</ins>_